Message transports

 Security

-The bash exec transport runs arbitrary shell commands as the user running the server.
-Only enable it on hosts where every promise creator is trusted, and prefer named scripts (with root_dir set to a non-writable directory) over inline scripts in production.
+The bash exec transport runs arbitrary shell scripts.
+The local backend runs them as the user running the server, so only enable it on hosts where every promise creator is trusted.
+The docker and tensorlake backends isolate execution in a container or remote sandbox.

 Inline scripts#